solo-io/gloo/docs/content/operations/production_deployment/_index.md

 #### Pod Disruption Budgets and Affinity/Anti-Affinity rules

-To configure a pod disruption budget for the ExtAuth service when you install Gloo Edge via Helm, set the `global.extensions.extAuth.deployment.podDisruptionBudget` field in your values override file.
+To configure a pod disruption budget for the ExtAuth service when you install Gloo Gateway via Helm, set the `global.extensions.extAuth.deployment.podDisruptionBudget` field in your values override file.

 By default, the following `podAffinity` rule is configured for the ExtAuth service: